Amnok/html-tests/html-questions.md

 # where to use box-sizing

+# description lists (dl, dt,dd)

-# difference b/w pseudo classes ans pseudo selectors
+# difference b/w pseudo classes ans pseudo elements

+pseudo classes ->
+to style an element in a particular state :first-child,first-of-type,last-of-type,nth-child,link,visited,focus

+pseudo elements ->
+to style part of an element
+::first-letter, first-letter,selection,after,before

 # overflow properties and their usages